SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

 ```

 ##Summary
-This code as presented should be very simple to follow.
+This code as presented should be very simple to follow, and should give you a minimal setup experience before you can start databinding your own views and models.

 Under the hood, it is a little bit inefficient - behind the scenes there is still quite a lot of Mvx code being loaded which is never actually used.